scrabbletank/farhome-rules/rulesdoc.md

 Putting a seed into the ground, sprout a rejuvenating bush, bearing fruit.
 You may add up to 5 uses of this bush, adding a bad die to the spellcasting roll for every use added.
 If used during a short or long rest the creature can spend a free healing surge.
 Users may also purge a single source of poison or disease, unless the effect comes from a spell cast at a higher level than _Seed of Renewal_.

-The bush can be used an additonal time for every level cast above 2nd.
+The bush can be used an additional time for every level cast above 2nd.

 ___
 #### Shield of Faith